-Local government agencies carry a wide gamut of responsibilities and duties as all organizationsorganisations and individuals scramble to create and institutionalizeinstitutionalise response and modified business plans that meet safety guidelines for COVID-19 response.
+Local government agencies carry a wide gamut of responsibilities and duties as all organizations and individuals scramble to create and institutionalize response and modified business plans that meet safety guidelines for COVID-19 response.
 Depending on the specific relationship of local public health agencies to city, county and state governments, the roles and reporting methods vary across the country.
 Certainly, police and fire departments carry a heavy burden as they support medical staff and respond to 911 calls for assistance.
 All local governments will play a secondary role in support, information sharing, continuity of basic services and special projects.

 It is this secondary role that we will assess through the lens of online community engagement.
 We will identify key concepts for effective digital community engagement as we move through this pandemic and cope with massive changes, sickness, and loss.
 We will also discuss adjusting to new budgetary realities and inherent decision-making, for communities.

 Cities have created engagement projects specific to COVID-19 that inform and educate the public.
 These highlighted projects have taken a proactive, positive and partnering approach, in addition to the factual sharing of information between other agencies, private businesses, its own departments, and the public.
 Some are still looking to find their footing on how to navigate communication and engagement during this challenging time.
 These case studies will prove helpful.

 City of Tigard, Oregon

 The City of Tigard has created an amazing set of resources for its general population and business community.
 The city hosts a general question and answer tool about COVID-19 that allows the public to set the agenda in the conversation.
 In some instances, the questions are about city services, partner resources or safety information.
 In all circumstances, the city is a conduit of factual information.
 They dispel myths or rumors and create a one-stop location for community members to get their questions answered during a very confusing time.